nicklockwood/BaseModel/README.md

 ARC Compatibility
 ------------------

-As of version 1.2.1, BaseModel automatically works with both ARC and non-ARC projects through conditional compilation.
-There is no need to exclude BaseModel files from the ARC validation process, or to convert BaseModel using the ARC conversion tool.
+As of version 2.4, BaseModel requires ARC.
+If you wish to use BaseModel in a non-ARC project, just add the -fobjc-arc compiler flag to the BaseModel.m class.
+To do this, go to the Build Phases tab in your target settings, open the Compile Sources group, double-click BaseModel.m in the list and type -fobjc-arc into the popover.

+If you wish to convert your whole project to ARC, comment out the #error line in BaseModel.m, then run the Edit > Refactor > Convert to Objective-C ARC... tool in Xcode and make sure all files that you wish to use ARC for (including BaseModel.m) are checked.

 Thread Safety
 --------------

-BaseModel instances can only be safely created on the main thread.
-Once created, it should be safe to access them from multiple threads, provided that any custom methods and properties that are added by the user are thread-safe.
+BaseModel instances can be safely created on any thread, however a number of BaseModel operations are synchronized on a per-class basis, so creating BaseModel instances or accessing the shared instance concurrently on multiple threads may lead to unexpected performance issues.

 Installation
 --------------

 To use the BaseModel class in your project, just drag the BaseModel.h and .m files into your project.
-BaseModel has no required dependencies, however you may wish to also include the optional AutoCoding library (https://github.com/nicklockwood/AutoCoding) to get the full benefits of using BaseModel, and you may also wish to include the HRCoding (https://github.com/nicklockwood/HRCoding) and CryptoCoding (https://github.com/nicklockwood/CryptoCoding) libraries to enable additional BaseModel functionality.
+BaseModel has no required dependencies, however you may wish to also include the optional AutoCoding library (https://github.com/nicklockwood/AutoCoding) to get the full benefits of using BaseModel, and you may also wish to include the HRCoding (https://github.com/nicklockwood/HRCoding) or CryptoCoding (https://github.com/nicklockwood/CryptoCoding) libraries to enable additional BaseModel functionality.

 Classes